-The Fund may invest directly into those underlying assets, alongside the Underlying Fund.
-The composition of any portfolio held directly will match that held by the Underlying Fund.
+The Fund may also invest directly into those underlying assets, alongside the Underlying Fund.
+The composition of any portfolio held directly will generally match that held by the Underlying Fund.
+The Fund will conduct currency hedging for the assets of the AUD hedged classes of units in the Fund that are invested directly, i.e. the Direct Investments of an AUD hedged class of units.